 Far from a couch potato, this energetic and highly intelligent breed is a quick learner and thrives with an active lifestyle.
-Though the Border Collie is easy to train, he also expects to be regularly challenged to learn new things.
+Though the Border Collie takes quickly to training, he also expects to be regularly challenged to learn new things.
 Border Collies need daily exercise to release their energy and excel in agility, flyball, and other dog sports.

 The combination of a Mini Schnauzer’s intelligence and craving for companionship makes him a good sidekick for a dog lover who enjoys teaching new tricks.
 The breed may be spunky, but they are obedient to commands.
 Because this breed tends to bark, it’s best to work with them from a young age to prevent unwanted barking.

 This intelligent and loyal breed is versatile in many activities, including search and rescue, obedience, and therapy.
 Dobermans are not the best choice for first-time dog owners because they need strong leadership plus proper training and socialization from a young age to be a stable and reliable companion.
 Dobies can become destructive if regularly bored or lonely and need plenty of mental and physical stimulation.

 Australian Shepherds are highly intelligent and can learn a wide variety of tricks.
 They are great pets for highly active dog lovers who can provide regular games and challenges.
 Without consistent mental stimulation, Aussies can become bored and destructive.